 For general problems such as \eqref{eq_problem}, we need to specify what information about $f$ is known to any algorithm we develop, as this clearly constrains our available algorithmic choices.
-In nonlinear optimization, we typically use the \emph{oracle model} for optimization algorithms: information about $f$ is available only via a given set of \emph{oracles}, most commonly some/all of: \begin{enumerate}[label=(\alph*)] \item The zeroth-order oracle for $f$ is the map $\bx\mapsto f(\bx)$; \item The first-order oracle for $f$ is the map $\bx\mapsto \grad f(\bx)$; and \item The second-order oracle for $f$ is the map $\bx\mapsto \grad^2 f(\bx)$. \end{enumerate} When we first explore classical (derivative-based) trust-region methods in \secref{sec_tr}, we will assume access to at least the zeroth- and first-order oracles for $f$, with the second-order oracle often considered optional.
-When in \secref{sec_dfotr} we begin to consider IBO algorithms, we will only assume access to a zeroth-order oracle.\footnote{For convergence theory we will assume $f$ is differentiable, but construct algorithms assuming we do not have the ability to evaluate $\grad f$.}
+In nonlinear optimization, we typically use the \emph{oracle model} for optimization algorithms: information about $f$ is available only via a given set of \emph{oracles}, most commonly some/all of: \begin{enumerate}[label=(\alph*)] \item The zeroth-order oracle for $f$ is the map $\bx\mapsto f(\bx)$; \item The first-order oracle for $f$ is the map $\bx\mapsto \grad f(\bx)$ (provided $f$ is differentiable); and \item The second-order oracle for $f$ is the map $\bx\mapsto \grad^2 f(\bx)$ (provided $f$ is twice differentiable). \end{enumerate} When we first explore classical (derivative-based) trust-region methods in \secref{sec_tr}, we will assume access to at least the zeroth- and first-order oracles for $f$, with the second-order oracle often considered optional.
+When in \secref{sec_dfotr} we begin to consider \renaming{MBDFO} algorithms, we will only assume access to a zeroth-order oracle.

+\begin{remark} For the purposes of the theoretical analysis, we will assume $f$ is differentiable.
+However, all our algorithms are built assuming we cannot evaluate $\grad f$, for one (or more) of the reasons outlined above. \end{remark}

 The limited problem information available in the oracle model means we need necessary or sufficient conditions for a point to be a local minimizer which can be checked using the oracles available to us.